Book of Mosiah: All Nephite peoples gather to Zarahemla and the church is organized

 Although this is not an exhaustive explanation, this is more or less the state found by the small expedition sent by King Mosiah.
 By the end of chapter 25, both the people of King Limhi, and the people of Alma have been guided by the Lord away from the Lamanites and to the land of Zarahemla.
 King Mosiah appoints Alma to organize the church.
 King Limhi and his people are baptized and join the church.

-Also, King Mosiah by the aide of God translates a set of records which were found by Limhi's people.
+Also, King Mosiah by the aid of God translates a set of records which were found by Limhi's people.
 They tell of a people commonly called the Jaredites.
 A portion of the record was inserted in the Book of Mormon as the Book of Ether.
-King Mosiah's grandfather Mosiah, had also translated some writings found on a large stone which touched upon these people.
+King Mosiah's grandfather, also named Mosiah, had also translated some writings found on a large stone which touched upon the Jaredites.

 Conversion of Alma the Younger and the Sons of Mosiah

 There are problems in the church as a group of the younger "rising generation" do not believe in the teachings.
 They persuade others to follow after them and not believe in Jesus and the teachings of the church.
-Alma receives direction from the Lord on the matter and is told that excommunicating those who won't repent is the most severe punishment the church can bestow.
+Alma receives direction from the Lord on the matter and is told that excommunicating those who will not repent is the most severe punishment the church can bestow.
 The secular government will deal with breaches in the law.
 King Mosiah makes it illegal to persecute the believers.

-Among those who don't believe are a son of Alma who also shares the name Alma (but he is usually differentiated as "Alma the Younger"), and King's Mosiah's own sons.
+Among those who do not believe are a son of Alma who also shares the name Alma (but he is usually differentiated as "Alma the Younger"), and King's Mosiah's own sons.
 One day while they are out and about doing their destructive work, an angel comes to them and tells them to no longer seek to destroy the church.
 This sight causes them great fear and Alma the Younger faints.
 He is in an unconscious state for two days and two nights and his father prays for him.
 When he comes to, he speaks of having waded through much tribulation and finding redemption through Christ.
 He speaks in much more detail about this experience in the Book of Alma, chapter 36.
 The experience causes himself and his associates (King Mosiah's sons) to become converted to the Lord and to build up his church.

 Mosiah's sons approach Mosiah and tell him that they want to leave Zarahemla to go to the Lamanites and preach to them.
 This worries Mosiah, but he asks God who assures him that they will be protected and that they will also do much good there.
 Their journeys and preaching are described later in the Book of Alma beginning with chapter 17.